vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 ![](/article/images/EchoNarrator/examples.jpg)

 The authors evaluated their method on two fronts: EF prediction performance and NLE.
+For NLE, they use the new custom metric, text similarity metrics (ClinicalBERT, sBERT) and Flesh Reading Ease.

 ![](/article/images/EchoNarrator/results_EF.jpg)